Minnesota State–Moorhead Dragons

-The MSU Moorhead Dragons (also MSUM Dragons and formerly Moorhead State Dragons) are the athletic teams that represent Minnesota State University Moorhead, located in Moorhead, Minnesota, in NCAA Division II intercollegiate sports.
+The Minnesota State–Moorhead Dragons (also MSU Moorhead Dragons, MSUM Dragons, and formerly Moorhead State Dragons) are the athletic teams that represent Minnesota State University Moorhead, located in Moorhead, Minnesota, in NCAA Division II intercollegiate sports.
 The Dragons generally compete as members of the Northern Sun Intercollegiate Conference for all 14 varsity sports.

 Varsity teams

 Minnesota State University Moorhead plays in the Northern Sun Intercollegiate Conference as one of the charter members.
 The conference was founded as the Northern Teachers Athletic Conference in 1932, when MSUM was Moorhead State Teachers College.
 For decades, the NSIC competed in the National Association of Intercollegiate Athletics.
 In 1964, MSUM won the NAIA national championship in wrestling.
 The NSIC entered the National Collegiate Athletic Association in 1992 and by 1995 full members at the Division II level.